 - Time management skills.

 - First, look at the text: spend some time going through the text to decide whether it’s possible to work with it or not;

 - Focus on client instructions: start by understanding the customer's style and tone (plus whether the register is formal or informal).
-Since a Senior has more time to complete a review than a task, they can check the client’s website for specific terms and more context on the service/product provided;
+Since a reviewer has more time to complete a review than a task, they can check the client’s website for specific terms and more context on the service/product provided;

 - Read source and target texts carefully before changing any terms;